Technologicat/unpythonic/doc/features.md

 *Added the `@augment` parametric decorator that can register a new method on an existing generic function originally defined in another lexical scope.
 Be careful of [type piracy](https://docs.julialang.org/en/v1/manual/style-guide/#Avoid-type-piracy) when you use it.*

+*Added the function `methods`, which displays a list of methods of a generic function.*

 *It is now possible to dispatch also on a homogeneous type of contents collected by a `**kwargs` parameter.
 In the type signature, use `typing.Dict[str, mytype]`.
 Note that in this use, the key type is always `str`.*

 The ``generic`` decorator allows creating multiple-dispatch generic functions (a.k.a. multimethods) with type annotation syntax.